Common-Codes/crispy/legal/Privacy Policy.md

 ## Where is this information stored?

 Since this is an open-source project, we have team members from various places across Europe and North America.
-Your information is stored on a Virtual Private Server in Northern America.
+Your information is currently stored on a Virtual Private Server in Northern America.

-Exceptions to third party service providers used to process your information, as mentioned above.
+Exceptions to third party service providers used to process your information, as mentioned above, apply.

 ## Children's privacy